salsalabs/go_engage_eoy/README.md

 # Summary

-This application accepts an Engage API Token, then provides the usual end-of-year reports that Salsa's client want.
+This application accepts an Engage API Token, then provides the usual end-of-year reports that Salsa's clients want.
 The report is in the form of an Excel spreadsheet.
-Each set represents a single set of metrics.
-At this writing, the metrics are
+Each sheet in the spreadsheet represents a single set of metrics.
 - Current Year
 - Months in the current year
 - All Years